IRL2/nanover-docs/source/installation.rst

 Choosing your setup for the iMD-VR client
 #########################################

-Below is a flow chart to help you decide which setup to use for your iMD-VR client.
+If you wish to visualise and interact with your simulations in VR, you will need to install an iMD-VR client.
+Below is a flow diagram to help you decide which setup to use.

 .. image::  /_static/VR_client_flow_diagram.png
   :width: 600